tyler569/ssh-agent/README.md

 ```

 This project supports only a small set of ssh-agent features,
-it only supports RSA keys and signatures,
+it only support RSA and ECDSA keys,
 as well as not supporting agent locking, tokens, constraints, lifetimes,
 extensions, or removing keys from the agent.